 Cortes has released albums, classical and crossover in both the UK and his native Iceland as well as Germany, Austria, and Switzerland reaching number 1 in the charts in South Africa and Taiwan.
 He has recorded an album of duets with his father Gardar Cortes Snr entitled 'Island' which received great critical acclaim.

-Gardar played the Phantom in Andrew Lloyd Webber’s Love Never Dies in Hamburg in 2015-2016 and will play the Phantom in the 30th Anniversary year of Phantom of the Opera in Paris.
+Gardar played the Phantom in Andrew Lloyd Webber’s Love Never Dies in Hamburg, Germany in 2015-2016 and played the Phantom in the 30th Anniversary year of Phantom of the Opera in Paris, France in 2016.
+He was also the Phantom in the first North American tour of Love Never Dies in 2017-2018.